 There is so much wrong with the world it seems only sensible to look at what countries can do right.
-For a sense of something new I will highlight six countries normally out of the international eye, they being:
+For a sense of proportion I will only highlight six countries, they being:

 - San Marino